denten-papers/unfinished-book/main.md

 non-sequential, fragmented patches of data, and that in contrast to the orderly procession of paragraphs on a page.
 Second-order book sequences "take shape in the mind of the reader," where "they are recreated and set up where the mind's eye can rest on them," the English critic Percy Lubbock wrote in frustration about the novel.
 An interpretive gaze necessarily falls on "certain fragments of the book which the author wrote," he continued, "the rest of it having ceased to exist for us" [@lubbock_craft_1921, 3].
 This "having ceased to exist" is literal, for the eye continually leaves a pile of discarded pages in its wake.

-Lubbock  struggles conceptually, as does later Carline Levine in her *Forms: Whole, Rhythm, Hierarchy, Network* (2015) because for them books indicate at once mental and physical structures or, rather,
-       perhaps because for most literary scholar the work usually takes precedence over the object, making materialism difficult if not impossible.
+Lubbock struggles conceptually, as does later Carline Levine in her *Forms: Whole, Rhythm, Hierarchy, Network* (2015) because for them books indicate at once mental and physical structures or, rather, perhaps because for most literary scholar the work usually takes precedence over the object, making concerted materialism difficult if not impossible.
 Both *Craft of Fiction* (1921) and *Forms* therefore stop just short of media studies.
 "If only there were one single tangible and measurable fact about the book," Lubbock wrote, "if it could be weighed like a statute, say, or measured like a picture---it would support a world of shadows" [@lubbock, 274].
 But the book does exist tangibly on paper and in mind, although in different formats.
 To traverse the two one need to disambiguate the meaning of the book in the sense of "a mental form," from that in the sense of "a physical structure," and further to attend to the mechanisms of transposition between divergent media: hardware and wetware, inscription, instrument, and biology.

+In the late 1980s, a group of designers and engineers at Apple were among those rethinking the role of mediation in contemporary storytelling, in collaboration with Grolier Electronic Publishing.
+The result of this multi-year project was *Guides*, an attempt to reimagine the shape of an encyclopedia for young adults.
+Physically, the "delivery system" consisted of an Apple Macintosh Plus (SE or II), with one megabyte of memory, "combined with a standard CD-ROM drive and running Apple's HyperCard software" [@salomon_using_1989, 3].
+HyperCards were Apple's interface metaphor for a relational database, and an attempt to evoke a medium---hypermedia in their corporate parlance and "programming for poets!"---no longer constrained by its analogy with print.
+A card could hold any type of information: text, sound, or video.
+Like an index card, it could be stacked in any number of arbitrary configurations, shuffled, labeled, and cross-referenced [@goodman_complete_1988, 1-15].
+On a small screen of the period---nine inches diagonally at 72 dots per inch resolution---a HyperCard occupied the entirety of the screen [@salomon_using_1989, 3].

+![Rubincam, David P. Electronic book.
+United States US4159417A, filed October 28, 1977, and issued June 26, 1979.
+The top illustration shows "a fragmentary plan view of the controls of an embodiment of the invention," and the bottom a memory card containing a "plurality of holograms," along with its protective case.](images/guides.png)

 The traversal between such first- and second plus-order structures follows strict and often rigidly defined conventions, constituting the reification of thought into thing, or simply